RustyRoboticsBV/Rusty.ISA.Editor/README.md

   <img src="Images/Logo.svg" width="250">
 </p>

-**ActionGraph** is a visual scripting engine for the Godot game engine, written in C#.
-It's not a standalone visual scripting module, but rather is a toolbox for building visual scripting systems.
+**ActionGraph** is a visual scripting framework for the Godot game engine, written in C#.
+It can be used to build visual scripting tools.

-It provides:
+The framework provides the following infrastructure:
 - A graph-based visual scripting editor.
-- An importer plugin that can load graphs as executable programs.
+- An importer plugin that can load graph files as executable program resources.
-- A runtime node that can execute imported programs.
+- A scene node that can execute imported programs.

-The bare editor does not ship with any instantiable nodes - instead, a developer must add their own **node definitions**, which can then be instantiated in the graph editor.
+ActionGraph is not a standalone tool.
+By default, the editor contains no instantiable nodes.
+A tool developer must instead supply the system with their own node definitions before it can be used.

 ## Architecture
-ActionGraph is built around a set of core concepts, grouped into three layers.
+The framework is built around a set of core concepts, grouped into three layers.

 ### The Runtime
 - **Programs**: programs that can be executed by an `InstructionProcess` node.
 They contain: